ASHISH-RATNA-DARLA/Aetos_Angelos/README.md

 The 'Resnet18.ipynb' notebook accurately trains the ResNet-18 model for precise gesture identification.

-The 'Deployment.py' file includes the deployment of the ResNet-18 model and the code for successfully alerting the concerned authorities in emergency situations.
+The 'Deployment Code.py' file includes the deployment of the ResNet-18 model and the code for successfully alerting the concerned authorities in emergency situations.

+The 'Interface.py' file includes the interface for visualizing the location of the emergency.

+The 'Database_Retrieval.py' file includes the captured images of the emergency.